cyptmos/pw-vault/README.md

 To permenently delete a service, use the delete command.

     ./pw-vault delete github

+### Generating Passwords
+The application will generate secure passwords depending on requirements.
+⚠️ The outputs the password to the stdout ⚠️

+    ./pw-vault generate

+### Setting presets
+If you use the same username and or email address, this can be presaved and used during account creation.

+    ./pw-vault set-preset -u my_username -e user@example.com

 ## 🥅 Goals
 - [x] Basic CRUD CLI functionality